 Brown Jordan promotes Stephen Elton

-BROWN JORDAN, a leading manufacturer of luxury outdoor furnishings, promoted Stephen Elton to the new position of vice president of sales and marketing.
+Brown Jordan, a leading manufacturer of luxury outdoor furnishings, announced today the promotion of Stephen Elton to the new position of vice president of sales and marketing.

 An expert in the luxury outdoor furniture sector, Elton has deep knowledge of the history of Brown Jordan, and will lead the way in expanding the company's trade business worldwide.
 This appointment signals the company's new charge to ramp up its trade efforts.

 "I'm thrilled to have Stephen take on this role with Brown Jordan," said Gene Moriarty, CEO of Brown Jordan.
 "With Stephen's long career at Brown Jordan, he has a true understanding of the heritage of our product, plus a clear understanding of how to expand the ever-demanding trade business which is crucial for elevating Brown Jordan to an even greater position in the global market."